sympodius/haiverin.scot/content/legal/credits/index.md

 *Haiverin.scot* uses the *proclaimer* Hugo theme, which was created by *[John Urquhart Ferguson](https://johnurquhartferguson.info)*.

-All other programming (HTML, CSS, JavaScript, Go Template, Elisp), art, and design was produced by *[John Urquhart Ferguson](https://johnurquhartferguson.info)*.
+All other programming (HTML, CSS, JavaScript, Go Template, Elisp, et cetera), art, and design was produced by *[John Urquhart Ferguson](https://johnurquhartferguson.info)*.